 As mentioned, it is possible to use questionnaires in interview surveys to measure values.
 You make a selection of situations involving everyday priorities, and then ask questions with fixed choices about them, for example, "What do you think is most important for children to learn?"

-A rule of thumb is that you need at least three situations or conversations involving choice to measure value priorities with any accuracy worth the name.
+A rule of thumb in my work in the study of values that you need at least three situations (or conversations) involving choice to measure value priorities with any accuracy worth the name.
 Adding situations does not necessarily change the total picture but, of course, provides greater precision.
-I usually recommend asking about choices between different types of TV or video programs, choices between different people as company over a weekend, and, most generally, what one would choose if a good fairy gave the respondents three wishes.
+It is important that the situations in which the respondents are invited to make a choice are familiar to everybody.
+I have had good outcomes asking about choices between different types of TV or video programs, choices between different people as company over a weekend, what is important for a child to learn today, and, most generally, what one would choose if a good fairy gave the respondents three wishes.
+The response alternative concern choosing something old or something new (Modernity) , sticking to firm principles or accepting compromises (Instrumentality), and putting things or people first (Fulfillment).